Scam messages have been sent out in the Tax Administration’s name. Read more about scams

 Example – tax year 2020: The company’s profits from its business source of income amount to €2,000 while the profits from its agricultural source of income amount to €1,000.
 For the previous tax year 2019, the company’s allowable loss is €2,500 from a personal source of income, and the company has not deducted it from its taxable profits yet.
 The loss relating to the personal source of income will now be deducted from the profits relating to the business source.
 After this, the company’s taxable income for tax year 2020, from its business source of income, is €0, and its business source’s income subject to tax is €1,000.
 The company must pay 20% or €200 of income tax.

-Example – tax year 2021: The company’s profits from its business source of income amount to €1,500 while the profits from its agricultural source of income amount to €2,000.
-The company has an allowable loss for its personal source of income, amounting to €500.
-The company has not yet deducted that loss from its taxable profits.
-The company’s income from its business source of income amounts to €1,000, and its agricultural source’s income is €2,000.
-The tax year’s income tax is 20% of this, i.e. €600.
+Example – tax year 2021: The company’s profits from its business source of income amount to €1,500 while the profits from its agricultural source of income are €2,000.
+The company has an allowable loss of €500 for its personal source of income.
+The company has not yet deducted that loss against its taxable profits.
+The company’s business-source income is €1,000, and its agricultural source’s income is €2,000.
+The income tax is 20% of this, i.e. €600.

 Effect of ownership changes on the deductibility of losses